Manage nuisance calls

 You can’t manually block unknown numbers or callers who hide their caller IDs, unless you have Call Protect Plus.

-We still automatically block potential fraud calls, unless you choose to allow them.
-When private callers hide their numbers and the app flags those calls as fraud or spam, we’ll display those calls as 000-000-0000 on the caller ID.
+Potential fraud calls are automatically blocked unless you choose to allow them by selecting that choice in the app.
+When private callers hide their numbers but label those calls as fraud or spam, we’ll display those calls as 000-000-0000 for the caller ID.
 If your phone has a block list feature, the numbers you block in the AT&T Call Protect app won’t show on that list and vice versa.

 Report unwanted calls